joachim-gassen/sposm/README.md

 ### Prerequisites

-Intermediate skills in statistics and some knowledge of a statistical programming language  (e.g., Python, R or Stata) are required.
+Intermediate skills in statistics and knowledge of a statistical programming language  (e.g., Python, R or Stata) are required.
 We will mostly work with R during the seminar but students are free to use other languages for their assignments if they prefer.
 Students that are not familiar with R are